Resilience and Specialist Operations

 HART is a team of paramedics specifically trained and equipped to deliver first class care to patients who are injured or ill in hazardous environments.
 Previously the ambulance service was unable to work in these areas as it would have been unsafe for ambulance staff to do so.
 By ensuring ongoing specialist training with partner agencies such as the Police, Fire Service and Maritime & Coastguard Agency, and by having the correct specialist equipment and procedures, we are able to provide the public with greater reassurance that we can respond to challenging, complex incidents where they need help.

-Incidents where HART has been deployed to in the last 12 months include major incidents, chemical incidents, collapsed buildings and flooding as well as inland river incidents, patients injured while at height and complex road traffic accidents.
+Incidents where HART has been deployed to include major incidents, chemical incidents, collapsed buildings and flooding as well as inland river incidents, patients injured while at height and complex road traffic accidents.
 HART also supports Trust operational staff daily by sharing the team’s knowledge, experience and unique use of equipment in other incidents that thankfully are not deemed hazardous in nature but can still be challenging for the Trust.

 By providing excellent clinical care in these hazardous areas, we can ensure that our patients receive the best appropriate clinical treatment and management at the earliest opportunity.